dandanpeled550/TrafficGenerator/backend/API_DOCUMENTATION.md

 ---

-## Notes
+## Data Storage Notes

-- There are currently **no endpoints to directly fetch logs or generated traffic data**.
-Traffic is generated in the background, and logs are only printed to the server console.
+- **Per-campaign traffic:** Each campaign's generated traffic is saved in a separate file: `backend/app/api/traffic_data/{campaign_id}.json`
+- **All traffic:** All generated traffic is also saved in a global file: `backend/app/api/traffic_data/all_traffic.json`
+- **Retrieval:** Use the endpoints above to fetch traffic data on demand.
-- If you want to store and retrieve logs or generated traffic, you'll need to implement additional endpoints and storage.
+- If you want to store and retrieve logs or other data, you'll need to implement additional endpoints and storage.